All vehicle insurance

 Boyerts had a fairly simple goal: To keep the farm in operation and make it a fair farm transition.

 "This is one of the most difficult issues parents face in terms of whether to treat children fairly or equally.
-That is because equal treatment eliminates the fear that one child is favored over any other and is a safe position to take, but that may not be possible if the business is to be handed down as a viable entity," said Nationwide Advanced Consulting Group Consultant Ryan Patton, JD, MBA.
+That is because equal treatment eliminates the fear that one child is favored over any other and is a safe position to take, but that may not be possible if the business is to be handed down as a viable entity," said Nationwide Advanced Consulting Group Consultant Steve Hamilton, JD.
 "Consequently, a fair arrangement may not necessarily be equal."

 Nationwide’s Land As Your Legacy® program helped the Boyerts make the important decisions to ensure that fairness.
 The program provides farmers like them the tools to lay the groundwork for the future of their operations.
 Tools like legacy planning and farm transition services help farmers chart the right course to ensure their farms are sustainable well beyond their own generation.